What is the Nominal Account?

 Difference Between a Nominal Account and a Real Account-

-- As we know this account starts with zero balance and ends with zero balance so only this account is called a temporary account.
-Whereas balance in a real account does not reset to zero at the end of fiscal year and last year balances get to carry forward to next fiscal year.
+- As we know, this account starts with zero balance and ends with zero balance, so only this account is called a temporary account.
+Whereas balance in a real account does not reset to zero at the end of fiscal year, and last year balances get to carry forward to the next fiscal year.

-- These are income statement accounts i.e. accounts for recording income, expenses, profit and losses whereas real account is linked with balance sheet account i.e. accounts for recording assets, liabilities, owner’s equity.
+- These are income statement accounts i.e., accounts for recording income, expenses, profit, and losses.
+In contrast, a real account is linked with a balance sheet account i.e., accounts for recording assets, liabilities, owner’s equity.

-- At the end of every fiscal year, the balances in nominal (temporary account) account are transferred to real account (temporary account) for the net change during the accounting year.
-In other terms, the nominal account rule is reset to zero and the balance is carry forwarded to real account.
+- At the end of every fiscal year, the balances in nominal (temporary account) account are transferred to a real account (temporary account) for the net change during the accounting year.
+In other terms, the nominal account rule is reset to zero, and the balance is carry forwarded to a real account.

-- Entries in the nominal account are recorded as per the journal entries with respect to time and date.
+- Entries in the nominal account are recorded as per the journal entries concerning time and date.

 Nominal Account Video

-This has been a guide to what is Nominal Accounts.
+This article has been a guide to what is Nominal Accounts.
 Here we discuss the golden rules to record any transaction with examples.
-Als,o we discuss Nominal account vs Real Account.
+Also, we discuss the Nominal account vs. Real Account.
 Here are the other articles in accounting that you may like –